 study 3 of 3

-How Cognivo Re-Engineered the Risk & Portfolio Management Systems of a Global Long-Short Asset Manager
+How Cognivo Re-Engineered the Risk & Portfolio Management Systems of a Global Long-Short Investment Manager

-A large global long-short asset manager with over $4Billion in Assets Under Management.
+A large global long-short investment manager with over $4Billion in Assets Under Management.

 New York, NY